Welcome to #WeddingWednesday

 Many venues require that your vendors have their liability insurance coverage.
-A professional photographer should be insured in case that an accident happens, let’s say, a guest or staff member stumbles upon the lightning equipment, or an umbrella hits someone in the head.
+A professional photographer should be insured in case that an accident happens, let's say, a guest or staff member stumbles upon the lighting equipment, or an umbrella hits someone in the head.
 We can be as careful and cautious as possible, but a professional will always be insured in case of an emergency.

 Yes, I'm insured.

 11. When and how will I see my photos?

 We all know the horror stories: A couple hires a photographer and after the wedding's done, the photographer's MIA, the photos nowhere to be seen until years later.
 This is why it is so important to communicate and be on the same page *before* the wedding, so you should know what to expect after the wedding.
 Some photographers deliver their proof photos weeks or months after the wedding.
 Some deliver them physically, others through cloud storage, or a proofing website.

 Personally, my proof photos are available usually within a week of the wedding, at an online gallery where you'll also find the first draft of the wedding album if your package includes one.
 The final versions of the products will be available depending on the client's response time, but usually, if they approve the album quickly, the USB drive & the wedding album are home two months after the wedding.